uniwix/casioplot/docs/source/settings.rst

 How to control the settings
 ---------------------------

-The settings can be controled by a toml config file.
+The settings can be controlled by a toml config file.

 Selection of the config file
 ----------------------------